Races with Changing Faces - Major Races

 Credits

 I am grateful to Christian for fruitful discussion about the Romulan problem.
 Special thanks go to Jörg Hillebrand for screen caps and additional observations about the Romulans, Andorians and Bolians.
-Thanks to George Coliber for observations about the "Offspring" Andorian, to Love Robin for suggesting that Thelin could be an Aenar, to Hans Schumacher for spotting the Tellarite problem, to Christopher Mace for more information about TOS Tellarites, to Raja, KamatariSeta and Liam for information about the Romulans, to Dan Carlson and Tobias Heintz for suggestions about the Bolians, to Kelso, Reverend and Harry for more supplements, to Lee Sherman for ideas about two different Romulan races, to Therin of Andor for correcting a couple of facts about the Andorians and to Michael James Moore for a hint about TNG Bajorans on DS9.
+Thanks to George Coliber for observations about the "Offspring" Andorian, to Love Robin for suggesting that Thelin could be an Aenar, to Hans Schumacher for spotting the Tellarite problem, to Christopher Mace for more information about TOS Tellarites, to Raja, KamatariSeta and Liam for hints about the Romulans, to Dan Carlson and Tobias Heintz for suggestions about the Bolians, to Kelso, Reverend and Harry for more supplements, to Lee Sherman for ideas about two different Romulan races, to Therin of Andor for correcting facts about the Andorians and to Michael James Moore for a hint about TNG Bajorans on DS9.